 A Little History

-Presidents Day was originally a day to celebrate George Washington, then later expanded to honor Abraham Lincoln.
+Presidents Day was originally a day to celebrate George Washington, then was later expanded to honor Abraham Lincoln.
 Eventually, the holiday grew to celebrate all U.S. presidents, past and present.

 Kid Activities to Celebrate Presidents Day